-On Multi F MAX systems, after the leak / pressure check is complete, the triple evacuation procedure must be performed to the refrigerant piping and all connected indoor units / branch distribution units.
-On not just perform the deep evacuation procedure on Multi F MAX systems.
-The deep evacuation procedure is insufficient to fully evacuate the extensive piping avertone on Multi F MAX products.
-Triple evacuation must be performed through the piping systems on Multi F MAX products.
+On Multi F MAX systems, after the leak / pressure check is complete, the triple evacuation procedure must be performed to the refrigerant piping and all connected indoor units / branch distribution units. \bigcirc Do not just perform the deep evacuation procedure on Multi F piping systems on Multi F MAX products.
 Triple evacuation must be performed through the Schrader ports on the outdoor unit service ports.